Reading Popol Wuj

 Popol Wuj, or Popol Vuh, in its modern form, can be divided thematically into three parts: cosmogony (the formation of the world), tales of the beings who inhabited the Earth before the coming of people, and chronicles of different ethnic Maya groups in the Guatemala area.
 Examining thirteen translations of the K’iche’ text, Henne offers a decolonial framework to read between what translations offer via specific practice exercises for reading, studying, and teaching.
 Each chapter provides a close reading and analysis of a different critical scene based on a comparison of several translations (English and Spanish) of a key K’iche’ word or phrase in order to uncover important philosophical elements of Maya worldviews that resist precise expression in Indo-European languages.

 Charts and passages are frontloaded in each chapter so the reader engages in the comparative process before reading any leading arguments.
 This approach challenges traditional Western reading practices and enables scholars and students to read Popol Wuj—and other Indigenous texts—from within the worldview that created them.

-Nathan C. Henne teaches at Loyola University New Orleans, where he is an associate professor, chair of Languages and Cultures, and director of Latin American Studies.
+Nathan C. Henne teaches at Loyola University New Orleans, where he is an associate professor and the chair of Languages and Cultures.
+He also serves as director of Latin American Studies.
 His work focuses on Indigenous literatures and Maya poetics in his native Guatemala.
 His translation of Luis de Lión’s Time Commences in Xibalbáwas published by University of Arizona Press in 2012.

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now